Lightstreamer/Lightstreamer-kafka-connector/README.md

   >
   > Such a constraint may be removed in a further version of Kafka Connector.

-- The _square notation_ is used to access:
+- the _square notation_ is used to access:

   - indexed attributes: